 Schedule and Time Commitment

-Workdays are scheduled for 7 hours from until Docents are expected to work at least 7 weekend or holiday days from Memorial Day through Labor Day.
+Workdays are scheduled for 7 hours from until Docents are expected to work at least once a month between Memorial Day and Labor Day.

 Benefits to the Volunteer